vmware-archive/ciborg/README.md

 ## Manually starting your ciborg instance

-1. Launch an instance, allocate and associates an elastic IP and updates config/ciborg.yml:
+1. Launch an instance, allocate and associate an elastic IP and update config/ciborg.yml:

         ciborg create